mshigezumi/Live-Project-C-Sharp/README.md

 ~~~

 ## BlogPost Index Page
-Three seperate stories included this page, first was creating and scafolding the CRUD pages, second was formating and implementing the basic functionality of the index page (showing the blog posts, getting buttons to work), third was formating and implementing a confirm delete modal and an alert with javascript/jQuery for extra funcationality.
+Three seperate stories included this page, first was creating and scafolding the CRUD pages, second was styling and implementing the basic functionality of the index page (showing the blog posts, getting buttons to work), third was styling and implementing a confirm delete modal and an alert with javascript/jQuery for extra funcationality.

 ~~~
 <!-- Alert -->